3 Reasons to Work With a Licensed Roofer for Repairs to Your Roof

 You should never have to pay for supplies until they are sitting on your property or work until it is completed.
 With a large job, you may make payment arrangements with the contractor as the supplies are delivered and work is completed.
 However, you should not be asked to pay for work that hasn't been done or supplies that have not been purchased and delivered to your property.

-#2 A License Contractor Is Responsible for Paying Subcontractors
+#2 A Licensed Contractor Is Responsible for Paying Subcontractors

 Many contractors work with subcontractors to get work done.
 Subcontractors are contractors that are hired by your contractor or company that you are working with to complete work for them.
 Many contractors use subcontractors to complete work on jobs.